 They looked at south Dordogne and loved it but couldn’t find anything within their budget matching their wish list.
 So they decided to look at the north and it’s here that they found their little piece of heaven.

-Their two-bedroom luxury gite, Beaux Souvenirs, has its own entrance, private terrace and exclusive use swimming pool.
+Their gite has its own entrance, private terrace and exclusive use swimming pool.
 With a lovely shaded terrace overlooking a pretty garden, it’s the perfect base to relax and for sightseeing in Dordogne.
 They even supply golf clubs, complimentary wine and a starter hamper for that all important picnic.

 Private fashion museum